 And here is an important note: nonprofit organizations generally need a seller’s permit if they make sales of goods or merchandise in California.
 This is true even if the sales are not taxable.
 In limited instances, when the organization makes sales only occasionally, they can get a temporary seller’s permit.
 For more details, check out this awesome resource from the Board of Equalization.

-Aplos does much more than make great software for nonprofits and churches.
+Aplos does much more than make great software to help nonprofits and churches manage their organizations, and their accounting and bookkeeping.
+We have actual people who can work directly with you.
 Our expert bookkeepers can help with: monthly bookkeeping and financial statements, preparing your 1099s, catching up on your books, running payroll, and much more.
 Save countless hours with our specialized nonprofit and church bookkeepers so you can focus on the fun parts of your mission.